sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 In the kernel space, until 2.6 kernel, the kernel itself was not preepmtible.
 As soon as a thread entered the kernel, it could not be preempted to execute another thread.
 The processor could be used to execute another thread  when a syscal was terminated, or when the current thread explicitl asked toe scheduler to run another thread using the schedule().
 That meant that an infinete loop in the kernel code would block the entire system.

-However, this absernce of preemption in the kernel caused several problems with regard to latency and scalability.
+However, this absence of preemption in the kernel caused several problems with regard to latency and scalability.

 The kernel preemption was introduced in the 2.6 kernel, and one can enable or disable it using the CONFIG_PREEMPT option.
 Thus an infinite loop in the kernel code cannot longer block the entire system.

 The kernel was done preemptible to reduce the dispach latency of the user mode processes. the dealay between the time they become runnable and the time they actually beging running.
 Processes perfonrming timely scheduled tasks (such as external hardware controllers, monitors, ...) really benfit from kernel preemption because it reduces the risk of being delayed by another process running in kernel mode.

 kernel preemption can happen:
-- when returngin to kernel-space from an interrupt handler.
+- when returning to kernel-space from an interrupt handler.
 - when kernel code becomes preemptible again
 - if a task in the kernel sxplicitly calls `schedule()`
 - if a task in the kernel blcoks (which results in a cal to `schedule()`.